tytydraco/yessleep/out/The_seagulls_are_bringing_my_mother_back_to_me_piece_by_piece_by_piece.md

 She isn’t speaking, per se.

 The sound is higher.
-Shrill, guttural, full of spite.
+Shrill, guttural, dripping with spite and confusion.

 A caw of sorts.